saivenky/saivenky.github.io/_drafts/2023-01-26-mindless-consumption.md

 This has two effects:

-1. Practice creating things: I’ve been talking about wanting to get practice writing content.
+1. Practice creating things: I've been talking about wanting to get practice writing content.
 This would facilitate with that goal.

-2. Reduce mindless consumption: If I know I’m going to write something about what I’m consuming, then I need to pay more attention.
-I’ll need to be a bit more engaged or a bit more active when consuming.
+2. Reduce mindless consumption: If I know I'm going to write something about what I'm consuming, then I need to pay more attention.
+I'll need to be a bit more engaged or a bit more active when consuming.

     Another effect is that I may need to be critical of what I consume in the first place.
-If I know there is a higher cost to consuming content (i.e. in addition to time consuming, I need to spend time and energy creating something), then I hope I’ll be more selective about what I watch.
+If I know there is a higher cost to consuming content (i.e. in addition to time consuming, I need to spend time and energy creating something), then I hope I'll be more selective about what I watch.

 ### In Practice